Upcoming proposed and approved road closures associated with events

 Full standard conditions

 - The Event is to be undertaken in accordance with a Temporary Traffic Management Plan approved by the appropriate Road Controlling Authority (RCA).
-For local roads, the RCA is Timaru District Council.
-For State Highways, the RCA is New Zealand Transport Agency Waka Kotahi.

 - The Event Organisation is required to submit a Communications Plan for their event with this application form and implement this plan.

-- The Event Organisation is required to ensure that all staff at the event (including volunteers) comply with any instructions from NZ Police, Council Officers, and Traffic Management Staff.
+- The Event Organisation is required to ensure that all staff at the event (including volunteers) comply with any instructions from NZ Police, Council Officers and Traffic Management Staff.

 - The Event Organisation will be responsible for meeting the cost of any damage to public property, including roads.